plexus/arnebrasseur.net/source/2014-01-10-audio-compression.md

 ### Attack and release

 Sound is a very organic thing, it typically goes up and down gradually.
-If we all of sudden decrease the volume when a certain threshold is reached it might sound a bit weird.
+If we all of a sudden decrease the volume when a certain threshold is reached it might sound a bit weird.
 The "attack" (a time in ms) is the time it takes the compressor to go from zero compression to the configured compression ratio (like 2:1).

 Release is the opposite, it's the time it takes the compressor to stop compressing after the sound has dropped below the threshold again.

 ### Make up gain

-Sine a compressor makes the loudest parts a bit more quiet, it actually makes the whole signal on average a bit more quiet.
+Since a compressor makes the loudest parts a bit more quiet, it actually makes the whole signal on average a bit more quiet.
 To compensate many compressors have a "make up gain" setting, it's basically just an extra amplifier to boost the volume a bit after compression.

 ## Special types of compressors